4 October 2020, by Shahriar Lahouti. Updated 27 May 2024.

 Introduction with a clinical scenario

-The initial evaluation of the patients suspected for significant GIB include history, physical exam, monitoring, laboratories, point of care ultrasound, and possibly nasogastric (NG) lavage.
-The information obtained is used to guide decisions regarding initial resuscitation, medical therapy, diagnostic and therapeutic interventions.
+The initial evaluation of the patients suspected of significant GIB includes history, physical exam, monitoring, laboratories, point of care ultrasound, and possibly nasogastric (NG) lavage.
+The information obtained is used to guide decisions regarding initial resuscitation, medical therapy, and diagnostic and therapeutic interventions.

 Clinical presentation